jaidencode/Unix-Optrix/README.md

 python3 setup_bootloader.py
 ```

+All files placed in the `OptrixOS-Kernel/resources` directory are
+automatically embedded into the initial RAM filesystem and will be
+available from the shell after booting.
+This allows adding arbitrary
+files without modifying the build scripts.

 If `mkisofs` is available an ISO named `OptrixOS.iso` is created.
 Otherwise the
 script outputs `disk.img` which can be run with: